 State officers and representatives are elected annually to provide leadership to each respective school.
 Each student government has a sponsor, whose responsibility it is to advise and assure that the organization operates efficiently, effectively, and within established guidelines and policies.

 Some of the responsibilities may include:

 - 1. Homecoming

 - 2. Student Dances

 - 3. Assemblies

 - 4. Special Projects Funding

 - 5. Elections

-- Sessions 7.
-Recommendations to administration staff
+- 6. Leadership Training Sessions

-- administration, staff, and students.
+- 7. Recommendations to administration, staff, and students.